 Plasma arc welding (PAW) is welding that utilizes the heat generated by a compressed arc between a tungsten non-consumable electrode and either a workpiece transferred arc process or a water-cooled constricting nozzles non-transferred arc process.

 Plasmas is a gaseous mixture of positive ions, electrons, & neutral gas molecules.
-The transferred arc process produces plasmas jets of highs energy density & can be used for high-speed welding & cutting of ceramics, steels, aluminum alloys, copper alloy, titanium alloy, nickel alloys.
+The transferred arc process produces plasmas jets of high energy density & can be used for high-speed welding & cutting of ceramics, steels, aluminum alloys, copper alloy, titanium alloy, and nickel alloys.
 The non-transferred arc process produces plasma of relatively low energy densities.

-It is used for welding & plasmas spraying coatings of various metals.
+It is used for welding & plasmas and spraying coatings of various metals.
 Since the workpiece is not part of the electrical circuit in non-transferred plasma arc welding, the plasma arc can pass from one workpiece to another without extinguishing the torch arc.

 Advantages of Arc Welding:

 Here, the different advantages of arc welding are as follows

 - It can be done in any environment.

 - Cost – The equipment for arc welding is well priced and economical, and the process often requires less equipment due to lack of gas.

 - Portability – this material is very easy to transport